Milgard Windows Reviews 2024

 Distributor’s Opinion On Anlin

 I live in Southern California and sell fifteen different brands so I get to see how the brands stack up year after year.
-I think Simonton offers the best value for warranty, price and features – I particularly like the Super Spacers they use.
+For me, I think Simonton offers the best value for warranty, price and features – I particularly like the Super Spacers they use.
 I also like Milgards for the most part, but dislike the fact that they have no warranty covering glass breakage and think their rollers are horrible.
 (Editor’s Note: Milgard now offers a lifetime warranty on glass breakage.)

 Bryan – Window Seller in Southern California – from 2008